 Growing numbers of mums are choosing to become their own boss and look after their children at the same time.
-Almost 1.2 million 'mumpreneurs' are now established in the UK and their numbers are rising fast.
-The number of self-employed women grew by almost 10% in the last two years according to the Office for National Statistics.
-What’s behind the boom in start-up mums?
+Over 1.5 million 'mumpreneurs' are now established in the UK and their numbers are rising fast.
+The number of self-employed women grew by over 167,000 in the last two years according to the Office for National Statistics (March 2016).
+What's behind the boom in start-up mums?
 We ask two enterprise experts

-“The partners of a lot of stay-at-home mums struggled to find full-time employment because of the recession.
-Through sheer necessity they’ve turned what was just an idea or a hobby into an income-generating business.
+"The partners of some stay-at-home mums struggled to find full-time employment in the past.
+Through sheer necessity they've turned what was just an idea or a hobby into an income-generating business.

 Sam Willoughby, founder of online business What's On 4 Little Ones?